-Time to think of cooler weather crops for those that like to get ahead of the game.
+In spite of the heady heat of high summer it is time - for those that like to get ahead of the game - to think of cooler weather crops.
 Parsnips, turnips, swedes and carrots can all be sown now.
-It’s a good time for brassicas too as seedlings of kale, broccoli, cauliflower, cabbage and Brussels sprouts that are given the opportunity to put on useful growth in the latter part of summer should be well set up for a plentiful harvest in autumn and winter.
+It’s a good time for brassicas too as seedlings of kale, broccoli, cauliflower, cabbage and Brussels sprouts planted now will be able to put on useful growth in the latter part of summer so they are well set up to provide a plentiful harvest in autumn and winter.
 Continue to make successive sowings and plantings every few weeks of basil, croiander lettuce, peas and salads to keep your harvest rolling.

 Warm, settled weather sends the garden into a phase of rampant growth as seeds and seedlings swiftly grow into plants.
 Many plants get visibly bigger by the day and flowers and fruits start to appear everywhere.
 The likes of tomato, zucchini, aubergine, melon, pumpkin, squash, sweet corn, capsicum and chillies start to form fruits and in many cases its harvest time.
 For those who planted garlic back in mid-winter now is the time to celebrate by harvesting your crop and, hopefully, enjoying the fruits of patient months of waiting.
 Beans – both dwarf and climbing – are on the menu and its essential to keep picking so that plants stay productive.